 - Cash (if you’d like to purchase souvenirs).

-- While we expect the tour will run as the itinerary describes to Ausangate Trek 4 days.
-Participants should accept that there is the possibility of changes, being necessary liable to local conditions, e.g, strikes, natural disasters.
+- We expect the tour will run as the itinerary describes to Ausangate Trek 4 days.
+Participants should accept that there is the possibility of changes, being necessary liable to local conditions, e.g., strikes, or natural disasters.

 - This tour is not recommended for children because they may have trouble walking, but if the child enjoys hiking at high altitudes, they can do it.